umass-cs-377/377-lab-pagetables/README.md

 ## Part 1: Reviewing Page Tables (13 Points)

-This section is a review of the history behind the development of page tables.
-Understanding the problems encountered in the past with memory allocation will help you make more sense of how we've arrived at the current solution of page tables.
-If you feel confident in your understanding, you can attempt to answer the questions on Gradescope and skip over this section.
-Otherwise I would encourage you to review [this](Paging-Explanation.md).
+Let's review the history of page tables by understanding the fundamental problems that arise when allocating memory as an OS.
+Please see [this](Paging-Explanation.md) page and then answer the questions on gradescope.

 ## Part 2: Now You're Thinking with Pages (20 Points)

-Use the following to answer the questions 2.2 and 2.3 on gradescope.
-I
+Use the following diagrams to answer questions in this section.

 ### Single-level page table
 Imagine an 8-bit address space, and a single-level page table.
 Each VPN is 4 bits, and the offset is the remaining 4 bits.